haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 1. Select input datasets: Identify the layers or maps that you want to overlay.
 Each layer represents a different geographic feature or theme, such as land use, population density, transportation networks, or environmental factors.

 2. Define overlay operation: Determine the specific type of overlay operation to be performed.
-There are several common types of overlay operations, including:
+There are several common types of overlay operations, which are explained below.

 3. Perform the overlay: Apply the selected overlay operation to the input datasets.
 This involves comparing the spatial positions and attributes of the features in each layer and creating the output layer based on the overlay rules.